Top Links

 11. Channel interference

-Equipment such as video recorders and some set-top boxes 're-broadcast' their signal via aerial cable.
-This is known as 'modulating', and allows equipment without SCART sockets to view the equipment's output.
+Equipment such as video recorders and some set-top boxes 're-broadcast' their signal via a TV aerial cable.
+This is known as 'modulating', and it allows TV sets that don't have a SCART socket to view the output of video recorders and set-top boxes.

 If you're seeing interference to channels, this could be being caused by something in your setup clashing with other channels.
 See our advice on "RF channels".